DataONEorg/sem-prov-ontologies/salmon/README.md

 # SASAP & Salmon Ontologies

+We are developing two ontologies:
+1. [The Salmon Ontology](https://github.com/DataONEorg/sem-prov-ontologies/blob/initial-salmon-onto/salmon/salmon_ontology_v0.2.owl), an ontology which represents knowledge about salmon, features of their habitats, salmon stakeholders, and related entities
+2. [The SASAP Ontology](https://github.com/DataONEorg/sem-prov-ontologies/blob/initial-salmon-onto/salmon/SASAP_ontology_v0.2.owl), an ontology which represents information about the State of Alaska's Salmon and People (SASAP) project, as well as knowledge about salmon, features of their habitats, salmon stakeholders, and related entities (NOTE: our intent is to *import* the Salmon Ontology into the SASAP Ontology).

+A primary goal for developing these ontologies is to better enable semantic search of data holdings within the SASAP Data Portal and for more efficient and effective dataset integration across agencies.

 These ontologies were created by [Mark Schildhauer](http://orcid.org/0000-0003-0632-7576) and [Samantha Csik](http://orcid.org/0000-0002-5300-3075), with contributions from [Matthew Jones](https://orcid.org/0000-0003-0077-4738) and [Bryce Mecum](https://orcid.org/0000-0002-0381-3766
 ).